jlobrant/OpenAI-Public/readme.md

 ### Call Center Analytics:

-We will use the Whisper model to get the transcript from a call and send to GPT-4 to analyze the call.
+We will use the Whisper model to take a transcript of a call and send it to GPT-4 to analyze the call.

-The ideia is to evaluate the agent performance asking the model to analyze some tasks.
-You can explore this use case further with your own audio files and provide the tasks you want to assess
+The idea is to evaluate the agent's performance by asking the model to analyze some tasks.
+You can further explore this use case with your own audio files and provide the tasks you want to evaluate

 File: [Speech-CallCenterAnalytics-demo.ipynb](Speech-CallCenterAnalytics-demo.ipynb)

 ### Purchase Order information extraction:

-In this use case we are using GPT-4 Vision to extract all necessary information from a Purchase Order and format the output in JSON format.
-That way we can automate the process of identifying all the information from the PO
+In this use case, we are using GPT-4 Vision to extract all the necessary information from a purchase order and format the output in JSON format.
+This way we can automate the identification process of all PO information

 File: [purchaseOrder-gpt4v-demo.ipynb](purchaseOrder-gpt4v-demo.ipynb)